 [LAW8143] Corporate Governance and Corporate Finance (Module Co-ordinator)

 [NBS8244] Islamic Finance and Islamic Economics (Module Co-ordinator, lectures and seminars)

 [NBS8245]The Legal and Regulatory Aspects of Islamic Banking (Module Co-ordinator, lectures and seminars)

 I have also taught Introduction to English Law and Contract (UG), Equity (UG) and International Sale of Goods(PG).

 - Aldohni AK.
-The UK New Regulatory Framework of High Cost Short Term Credit: Is There a Shift Towards a More 'Law and Society' Based Approach?.
-Journal of Consumer Policy 2017.
-In Press.
+The UK New Regulatory Framework of High-Cost Short-Term Credit: Is There a Shift Towards a More "Law and Society" Based Approach?.
+Journal of Consumer Policy 2017, Epub ahead of print.